Venus: Geography

-The absence of evidence of lava flow accompanying any of the visible calderas remains an enigma.
+There is recent evidence of lava flow on Venus (2024), such as flows on Sif Mons, a shield volcano, and on Niobe Planitia, a flat plain.
+There are visible calderas.
 The planet has few impact craters, demonstrating that the surface is relatively young, at 300–600 million years old.
 Venus has some unique surface features in addition to the impact craters, mountains, and valleys commonly found on rocky planets.
 Among these are flat-topped volcanic features called "farra", which look somewhat like pancakes and range in size from 20 to 50 km across, and from 100 to 1000 m high; radial, star-like fracture systems called "novae"; features with both radial and concentric fractures resembling spider webs, known as "arachnoids"; and "coronae", circular rings of fractures sometimes surrounded by a depression.
 These features are volcanic in origin.

 Most Venusian surface features are named after historical and mythological women.
 Exceptions are Maxwell Montes, named after James Clerk Maxwell, and highland regions Alpha Regio, Beta Regio, and Ovda Regio.
 The last three features were named before the current system was adopted by the International Astronomical Union, the body which oversees planetary nomenclature.

-The longitude of physical features on Venus are expressed relative to its prime meridian.
+The longitude of physical features on Venus is expressed relative to its prime meridian.
 The original prime meridian passed through the radar-bright spot at the centre of the oval feature Eve, located south of Alpha Regio.
 After the Venera missions were completed, the prime meridian was redefined to pass through the central peak in the crater Ariadne on Sedna Planitia.

 The stratigraphically oldest tessera terrains have consistently lower thermal emissivity than the surrounding basaltic plains measured by Venus Express and Magellan, indicating a different, possibly a more felsic, mineral assemblage.
-The mechanism to generate a large amount of felsic crust usually requires the presence of water ocean and plate tectonics, implying that habitable condition had existed on early Venus.
+The mechanism to generate a large amount of felsic crust usually requires the presence of a water ocean and plate tectonics, implying that habitable condition existed on early Venus, with large bodies of water at some point.
 However, the nature of tessera terrains is far from certain.

+Studies reported in 2023 suggested for the first time that Venus may have had plate tectonics during ancient times and, as a result, may have had a more habitable environment, possibly one capable of sustaining life.
+Venus has gained interest as a case for research into the development of Earth-like planets and their habitability.